Shells of twisted flag varieties and the Rost invariant: Introduction

-The first method (Theorem~\ref{t1}) generalizes Vishik's shells of quadratic forms (see \cite{Vi03}) and extends Karpenko's result on the upper motives (see \cite{Ka09}).
-Namely, it turns out that one can subdivide algebraic cycles on projective homogeneous varieties into several classes, called {\it shells}.
-Our first main result (Theorem~\ref{t1}) asserts that the direct summands of the Chow motives of homogeneous varieties starting in the same shell are of the same nature, and one can shift these direct summands inside shells.
+Our first method (\S\ref{shells.sec}) generalizes Vishik's shells of quadratic forms from \cite{Vi03} and extends Karpenko's result on the upper motives from \cite{Ka09}.
+Karpenko proved that any indecomposable direct summand of the Chow motive of a twisted flag variety of inner type is isomorphic to a Tate twist of the upper motive of another twisted flag variety.
+Thus, the study of motivic decompositions of twisted flag varieties is reduced to the study of the upper motives.
+For generically split varieties, the structure of upper motives was determined in \cite{PSZ}, but apart from this case there are unfortunately very few results about the structure of upper motives.

-This method can be used to prove that certain ``big'' direct summands are indecomposable.
-Moreover, there exist polynomial equations (Corollary~\ref{c1}) which provide strong obstructions for possible motivic decompositions of homogeneous varieties.
+Our method is aimed to address this lack.
+It turns out that one can subdivide algebraic cycles on twisted flag varieties into several classes, called {\it shells}.
+Direct summands of the Chow motives of twisted flag varieties starting in the same shell are of the same nature, and our first main result (Theorem \ref{t1}) asserts that one can shift these direct summands inside shells under the condition of existence of a certain cycle $\alpha$.
+This condition is essential; the theorem does not hold without it.
+Moreover, this condition is automatically satisfied for quadrics, so the notion of shell given here generalizes Vishik's shells for quadrics.

-Our second method (Theorem~\ref{tchme}) is based on a formula of Chernousov and Merkurjev (see \cite{CMe06}).
-This method reduces the study of algebraic cycles on the product of two projective $G$-homogeneous varieties (which is in general not $G$-homogeneous) to the study of the Chow rings of varieties which are homogeneous under the group $G$.
-It is used for a construction of new non-trivial projectors.
+We use the shell method to prove that certain ``big'' direct summands are indecomposable.